Shapes and shaving cream, together at last!

 Supplies for shaving cream and shapes

 Setting up this shaving cream activity was SUPER simple!

-Next, I added a couple squirts of shaving cream into small bowls my boys use for play.
+Next, I added a couple of shaving cream squares into small bowls my boys use for play.
 I also supplied them with plastic utensils.

 I reminded the boys that shaving cream is for hands only, and they were off!

 No worries.
 The cleanup was just as much fun as this shaving cream activity.
-Naturally, it lended itself right into water play.
+Naturally, it lent itself right into water play.

-I placed the mats near our hose so when the boys were officially finished, everything got washed down. - including the boys!
+I placed the mats near our hose, so everything got washed down when the boys were officially finished. – including the boys!

-I laid the foam blocks out for the sun to dry, tossed the boys wet clothes in the washing machine, and we carried on with our day.
-Easy Peasy.
+Finally, I laid the foam blocks out for the sun to dry, tossed the boy’s wet clothes in the washing machine, and we carried on with our day. – Easy Peasy.